The role of shape disorder in the collective behaviour of aligned fibrous matter: Introduction

 In this paper, we focus on the case of highly aligned fibers with disordered shapes.
-The statistical mechanics nature of this challenge was first recognised by Beckrich {\sl et al.}~\cite{2003_beckrich_charitat} who computed the compression modulus of fiber stacks within a self-consistent mean-field treatment in two dimensions, and predicted the shapes of brooms and other fluffy cones made from fibers.
-Here we test the validity of a statistical mechanics treatment of this problem by studying both experimentally and numerically the compression behaviour of stacks of fibers with intrinsic shape disorder.
-A generalization of the mean field theory introduced in \cite{2003_beckrich_charitat} compares favourably with our results, revealing the key statistical and mechanical factors that control the EOS of fibrous matter.
+The statistical mechanics nature of this challenge was first recognised by Beckrich {\sl et al.}~\cite{2003_beckrich_charitat} who computed the compression modulus of fiber stacks within a self-consistent mean-field treatment in two dimensions, predicting the shapes of brooms and other fluffy cones made from fibers.
+Here we test the validity of a statistical mechanics treatment of this problem by studying both experimentally and numerically the compression behaviour of stacks of fibers with intrinsic shape disorder (see Fig.\ref{figure1}).
+A generalisation of the mean field theory introduced in \cite{2003_beckrich_charitat} compares well with our results, revealing the key statistical and mechanical factors that control the EOS of fibrous matter.